sillymoi/homeassistant-infometric/README.md

 ## Description

 This custom integration is used to import data from Infometric Panorama Home to Home Assistant.
-It will create 9 entities:
+It support 3 type of meters
-* Total energy
+* Energy meter
-* Monthly average energy
-* Montly prognosis energy
-* Total hot water
-* Monthly average hot water
+* Hot water meter
-* Montly prognosis hot water
+* Cold water meter

+For each meter it will create 3 entites
-* Total cold water
+* Total
-* Monthly average cold water
+* Monthly average
-* Montly prognosis cold water
+* Monthly prognosis

 ## Getting Started